 - 70% Cocoa (or higher percentage of cocoa) dark chocolate

 - Berries, such as strawberries, blueberries, blackberries and raspberries

-Although cutting down on carbohydrates may at first sound like a tall order, there are still plenty of tasty food choices which can be enjoyed when following the keto diet.
+Although cutting down on carbohydrates may at first sound like a tall order, there are still plenty of tasty food choices which can be enjoyed.
 There is a vast range of recipes out there that are keto friendly to help ensure that you are eating a nutritious, balanced diet.